Haian-Jin/TensoIR/README.md

 export PYTHONPATH=. && python scripts/relight_importance.py --ckpt "$ckpt_path" --config configs/relighting_test/"$scene".txt --batch_size 800
 ```

-We do light intensity importance sampling for relighting.
+We do light-intensity importance sampling for relighting.
 The sampling results are stored in `--geo_buffer_path` defined in the config file.

 `"$ckpt_path"` is the path to the checkpoint you want to test.